Home | Legal Advice | Family Law | Consent theory of divorce

 Legal Advice

-Question: I want the divorce, therefore, I contacted an advocate to file a case under section 13 of the Hindu Marriage Act.
+I want the divorce; therefore, I contacted an advocate to file a case under section 13 of the Hindu Marriage Act.
 He advised me that if my wife is ready to give divorce then I should move a petition under section 13b.
 However my wife is also ready to separate from me, but I want to know what is the importance of consent in divorce.
 My advocate told me that if I file a petition under section 13 then I have to prove the guilt of my wife.
-Sir, What is the consent theory of divorce?
+Sir, what is the consent theory of divorce?

 The principle of the “Consent theory” of divorce is that spouses should have the right to dissolve their marriage by mutual consent.
 As socio-economic conditions have advanced, spouses have become more self-reliant and independent and may choose to separate rather than stay in an unhappy marriage.